Benton County Arkansas assistance programs.

 The Northwest Arkansas Food Bank partners with over 100 local member agencies and charities to distribute food to families in Benton County and northwest Arkansas.
 Together these various agencies and food centers are able to reach out to those in need.
 They have also joined with Feeding America, which was formerly known as America's Second Harvest.
 Contact them at 479-872-8774.

-To find individual churches, pantries, and food banks in Benton County Arkansas, click here.
+To find individual churches, pantries, and food banks in Benton County Arkansas, there are more options available for residents.
+The free emergency pantries in Benton County have limited hours.
 A couple dozen main centers help thousands of people per year feed themselves and their families.